lnbits/lnbits/docs/devs/installation.md

 $ pipenv --python 3.8 install --dev
 ```

-You will need to set the variables in `.env.example`, and rename the file to `.env`.
+You will need to copy `.env.example` to `.env`, then set variables there.

 ![Files](https://i.imgur.com/ri2zOe8.png)